texjporg/cjk-gs-support/README.md

 The `<Resource>` dir is either given by `-o`/`--output`, or otherwise searched from an installed GhostScript (binary name is assumed to be 'gs').

+Aliases are added to

+    <Resource>/Init/cidfmap.aliases

-Finally, it tries to add runlib call to
+Finally, it tries to add runlib calls to

     <Resource>/Init/cidfmap

-to load the cidfmap.local.
+to load the cidfmap.local and cidfmap.aliases

 How and which directories are searched:
 ---------------------------------------